Comparison of semi-supervised deep learning algorithms for audio classification: Audio data augmentation

+The difference between Occlusion and CutOut is that CutOut sets a time-frequency rectangle to the -80 dB value, whereas Occlusion sets to zero a whole portion of the waveform.

+We used Occlusion, CutOut and Speed Perturbation in augmented supervised learning settings, and in MM, RMM, and FM.
+During training, one of those is randomly applied to each audio sample.

-FM makes use of so-called ``weak'' and ``strong'' augmentations.
-The difference between the two lies in the strength and frequency with which an augmentation is applied.
-The specific parameters of each augmentation are defined in Table~\ref{table:augments}.
+RMM and FM make use of so-called ``weak'' and ``strong'' augmentations.
+The difference between the two lies in the strength and randomness with which an augmentation is applied. \corrige{A ``weak'' augmentation has a 50\% chance to be applied, and a``strong'' one is always applied.}

-Figure~\ref{fig:ex_aug} shows examples of a weak and a strong StretchPadCrop augmentation, as well as two spectrograms mixed using mixup as done in our experiments.
+In order to tune these augmentations, we performed a grid-search on their hyperparameters, training Wide-Resnet28-2 models on the Google Speech Commands dataset (this architecture and dataset will be described here-after).
+The resulting hyperparameters are listed in Table~\ref{table:augments}.